- Most claims about how Fiori will improve the user experience of S/4 HANA is based on marketing material from SAP.

 There are several things that we never see written about with Fiori, but that comes across very clearly in our Fiori testing.

 This is not an exhaustive list, but a sampling of issues with Fiori that we don’t see given coverage.

 - Speed/Latency: Fiori is slow.
-Particularly from the first entry from the Tile to the first screen of the transaction.
-It every time we test Fiori we notice this.
+Mainly from the first entry from the Tile to the first screen of the transaction.
+Every time we test Fiori, we notice this.
 We have measured its speed on all different types of Internet connections and have validated that it has nothing to do with the speed of the connection.

 - Restricted Browser Functions: The new tab functionality in browsers is disabled in Fiori.
 This is another issue that goes unmentioned in the coverage of Fiori.
-This means you cannot simply open a new tab or window to work on a different area of S/4HANA.
+This means you cannot directly open a new tab or window to work on a different area of S/4HANA.
 Yet, this is a fundamental aspect of browsers.
-And it is for a reason, it is important to be able to switch between views to get one’s work done.
+And it is for a reason.
+It is essential to be able to switch between views to get one’s work done.
 One can open up S/4HANA Cloud in a new session in a new tab, but it requires a new login, which is time-consuming.
 It means that one cannot branch to a new view, but must re-navigate to the location in the new tab or tabs.

 What the of the Fiori Client Testing Means

 All of this plays out differently depending upon who you are, and we have broken this down to SAP customers and to vendors that compete with SAP.